Sam Jacks: Biography

-AAU Junior Olympic Games
+In 1946, Jacks returned to the West End YMCA in Toronto to continue his professional career.
+Among his numerous duties part of his time was spent working with postwar juvenile "gangs."
+He also created the Toronto Boy's Club and became its first president.
 In 1947, Jacks became the head coach of the Canadian Floor Hockey Team, which competed in the AAU Junior Olympic Games (Amateur Athletic Union) in the United States.
 The Canadian team finished in third place.
 Jacks also coached a AAU Junior Olympic Games track and field team in 1947 and won the trophy for third place.

-Move to Northern Ontario

-In 1948, Jacks, a resident of West Ferris, Ontario, became the first Director of Parks and Recreation for the city of North Bay, Ontario in Northern Ontario.
+In 1948, Jacks, a resident of West Ferris, Ontario, became the first Director of Parks and Recreation for the city of North Bay, Ontario, in Northern Ontario.
 After moving to the city and accepting the position he then became a member of the Northern Ontario Recreation Directors Association (NORDA).
 Soon after he played an important role in developing the first Northern Ontario Playground Hockey Association (NOPHA), an organization whose goal was to help inspire youth to play ice hockey on outdoor rinks.
 In 1963 he created the Society of Directors of Municipal Recreation of Ontario (SDMRO).
 He served as its first President and remained in the position for two consecutive terms (1963–1964).